 Contact the Orthopedic Trauma Specialist

 For help with a complex traumatic injury, Dr. Daniel C. Allison and his staff provide the best care and expertise in cases of major musculoskeletal damage.
-We specialize in patients with traumatic injuries including fractures of the pelvis, acetabulum, other major joints (elbow, shoulder, hip, knee and ankle), calcaneus and long bone fractures or injuries.
+We specialize in patients with traumatic injuries including fractures of the pelvis, acetabulum, other major joints (elbow, shoulder, hip, knee, and ankle), calcaneus and long bone fractures or injuries.
 Together we can devise the best treatment option for you.
-Please contact our office for an appointment at (310) 730-8008.Contact Us
+Please contact our office for an appointment at (310) 730-8008.Contact Us for a Complex Fracture Procedure

 Next, read about pelvic and acetabular fractures.